CWWhitney/CWWhitney.github.io/content/authors/admin/_index.md

 highlight_name: false
 ---

 I specialize in transdisciplinary research with diverse groups including policy makers, researchers, food activists, small-scale farmers and indigenous communities.
-I develop holistic models through expert knowledge elicitation and holistic systems understanding to decipher the intended and actual impacts of development decisions and guide decision-makers toward sustainable outcomes.
-Together we explore trade-offs and synergies to address sustainability issues that are of direct relevance to vulnerable communities.
+I explore the trade-offs and synergies of development decisions directly impacting vulnerable communities.
+Through expert knowledge elicitation and holistic systems understanding I include local perspectives and knowledge in holistic models.
+I apply these models to decipher the intended and actual impacts of development decisions and guide decision-makers toward sustainable outcomes.